mrs-brubotics/documentation_brubotics/source/Introduction_to_visualization.rst

 To display basic shapes in RViz, we invite you to follow `this tutorial <http://wiki.ros.org/rviz/Tutorials/Markers%3A%20Basic%20Shapes>`__.
 You will learn to display cubes, spheres, cylinders, and arrows in RViz.
+You can read `this documentation <http://wiki.ros.org/rviz/DisplayTypes/Marker#Mesh_Resource_.28MESH_RESOURCE.3D10.29_.5B1.1.2B-.5D>`__ to learn how to do a marker using a mesh resource.
+We used it to do the markers of the hemispheres.
+You need to use a .stl file for example.
+You can search on the internet to find this kind of file, or you can make it yourself with specific software like 3D-builder or SolidWorks on windows.
+Be careful to use the metric system on the software.
+You may enconter some issues of scale between your software and Rviz.
+For us, there was a difference of scale of 1000 between these two.
+You can see on our code that every scale parameter for the hemispheres markers are divided by 1000.
+Also, for the spheres for example, Rviz works with diameter, you can see for example that our spheres markers are multiplied by a factor of 2 because the tracker computes radius.
+Our .stl file of hemispheres is made to work with radius, so we didn't need to multiply by 2 the scale of our hemispheres.
 Then, follow `this tutorial <http://wiki.ros.org/rviz/Tutorials/Markers%3A%20Points%20and%20Lines>`__ to learn how to display points and lines.
 You will also need to write ROS publishers and subscribers so please follow `this tutorial <http://wiki.ros.org/ROS/Tutorials/WritingPublisherSubscriber%28c%2B%2B%29>`__